mithunshanbhag/mithunshanbhag.github.io/_posts/2025-02-28-my-dev-setup.md

 Recently I had to replace my PC's SSD, which meant I had to reinstall all my dev tools and utilities.
 I thought I'd document my setup here for posterity.
 This is a living document and I'll keep updating it as my setup evolves.

 My primary development environment is Windows, but I also use Linux (WSL) heavily and macOS occasionally.
-Developing with .NET is where I'm most comfortable at, but I also dabble in Angular / TypeScript, and other frameworks (mostly as a hobbyist).
+Developing with .NET on Azure is where I'm most comfortable at, but I also dabble in Angular / TypeScript, and other frameworks & clouds (mostly as a hobbyist).

 ## IDEs, code editors, extensions/plugins